 Build and durability

 The mic is relatively compact only 250 mm in length and 19mm in diameter, though a bit on a heavier side, weighting 175 grams.
 Obviously phantom powered, there are no batteries but it’s quite energy efficient and can work off a portable recorder for a good while.
-If you don’t yet have a portable recorder, do check out for bundle offers.
-At the time of writing, I’ve just stumbled on an amazing offer MKH416 + Zoom H6 recorder for only additional $70.
-That’s a perfect recorder for this mic, which would cost like $400 when bought separately.
-I’ll attach the link below even though it’s probably a limited offer.
+If you don’t have a portable recorder yet, be sure to check out available discounted offers.
+My go-to recorders are usually Zoom, they are rugged and provide top-notch recording quality, and the hottest model at the time of writing is Zoom F3.
+It is compact and relatively inexpensive, and while there are larger versions, the F3 is perfect to get you started, so I’ll include the link to the offer below.

 - Reviewed at $998